kaarthis/Projects/prd/0005-aks-upgrade-guardrails.md

 ### OPTION A : Extensible and Vendor-Agnostic Upgrade Gates via Custom Resources**

 ### **Objective**
-To define a flexible, extensible, and vendor-neutral mechanism for upgrade gating in AKS and non-AKS Kubernetes clusters.
-The goal is to enable pre-, during-, and post-upgrade validation through declarative gate definitions and evaluations, supporting both managed and self-managed observability stacks.
+To define a flexible, extensible, and vendor-neutral mechanism for upgrade gating in AKS and non-AKS Kubernetes clusters—including service mesh scenarios.
+The goal is to enable pre-, during-, and post-upgrade validation through declarative gate definitions and evaluations, supporting both managed and self-managed observability stacks, and mesh-specific health signals.

 ### **Design Principles**
-- **Extensibility**: Support a wide range of upgrade gate definitions and evaluation strategies.
+- **Extensibility**: Support a wide range of upgrade gate definitions and evaluation strategies, including mesh control plane and data plane health.
-- **Vendor Agnosticism**: Avoid tight coupling with Azure-specific APIs or tooling.
+- **Vendor Agnosticism**: Avoid tight coupling with Azure-specific APIs or tooling; support external sources (Prometheus, Datadog, etc.) via adapters.
-- **Cluster Independence**: Enable consistent behavior across AKS and non-AKS clusters.
+- **Cluster and Mesh Independence**: Enable consistent behavior across AKS, non-AKS clusters, and mesh deployments.
-- **Declarative Configuration**: Use Kubernetes-native constructs (CRDs) to define and manage gates.
+- **Declarative Configuration**: Use Kubernetes-native constructs (CRDs) to define and manage gates, with a normalized evaluation contract for all sources.

 ### **Architecture Overview**